We’re in yet another COVID wave, but Australia is neglecting one our best defences.

-Less than four in 10 aged care residents in NSW have been vaccinated in the past six months.
-The problem goes beyond NSW and beyond aged care.
-Among all Australians over 75, less than three in 10 have had a recent vaccination.
+Only about four in 10 aged-care residents in WA have been vaccinated in the past six months.
+Among all Australians older than 75, fewer than three in 10 have had a recent vaccination.

-Just half of Australians in their 70s have had their recommended shingles vaccinations and only one in five are vaccinated for pneumococcal disease.
+Just half of Australians in their 70s have had their recommended shingles vaccinations, and only one in five is vaccinated for pneumococcal disease.
 Most years, at least a third of older people aren’t vaccinated for flu.

-These averages are bad enough, but a new Grattan Institute report shows that the problem gets worse when you zoom in.
-Whether you get vaccinated depends a lot on things like where you live, where you were born, and what language you speak.
+A new Grattan Institute report shows the problem gets worse when you zoom in.
+Whether you get vaccinated depends on factors such as where you live, where you were born, and what language you speak.

-Even within Sydney, the differences in COVID vaccination are stark.
-At the start of winter, more than half of older people in North Sydney and Mosman had been vaccinated in the previous six months.
-But in Fairfield the rate was just 17 per cent.
+Even within Perth, the differences in COVID vaccination are stark.
+At the start of winter, about half of older people in Cottesloe and Claremont had been vaccinated in the previous six months.
+In Kwinana, the rate was just 31 per cent.

-All these groups are more likely to get seriously sick from infectious disease, so the gaps in vaccination are in the worst possible places.
+And all these groups are more likely to get seriously sick from infectious disease.

 Fortunately, many building blocks for higher and fairer levels of adult vaccination are in place.

 Australia can build on these strengths, but there’s no time to lose.
-Trust in vaccination is declining due to misinformation and COVID fatigue.
+Trust in vaccination is waning due to misinformation and COVID fatigue.
 Even before the pandemic, adult vaccination was too low.
-With uptake of some vaccines falling further, it’s time for governments to lead a vaccination reset.
+It’s time for governments to lead a vaccination reset.